SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 {% include docs/feature_version.html content=version_note %}

-The Qualtrics integration in Spartacus enables you to set-up Qualtrics seamlessly in a Single-Page Application.
-For more information on Qualtrics you can read [the documentation](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback).

-The integration is based on a JavaScript API that intercepts events in the storefront.
-The API is called `QSI` (_Qualtrics Site Intercept_) and is provided by Qualtrics.
-To import and use the API, Qualtrics provides a simple _deployment code_ for your Qualtrics project that you can integrated in Spartacus.
+The Qualtrics integration in Spartacus allows you to set up Qualtrics to work seamlessly in a single-page application.
+This integration is based on a JavaScript API that intercepts events in the storefront.
+The API is called Qualtrics Site Intercept (QSI), and is provided by Qualtrics.
+To import and use the API, Qualtrics provides a simple deployment code for your Qualtrics project, which you can integrate in Spartacus.

+**Note:** When using Qualtrics, it is important to be aware that users will be tracked while interacting with the survey, in terms of page views, impressions, and clicks.
+Visitors to your Qualtrics-enabled website must have their Ad-Blocker disabled to view surveys.

+For more information about Qualtrics, see [Getting Started with Website Feedback](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback) in the Qualtrics documentation.

-## Qualtrics projects
+## Qualtrics Projects

-Qualtrics recommends a single project per given application or page.
-Given that Spartacus runs as a Single Page Application, it is recommended to use a single Qualtrics project in Spartacus.
-This might be unfortunate, but the Qualtrics JavaScript API is simply not equipped to handle multiple projects; the `QSI.API.unload` and `QSI.API.run` APIs have the side effect of applying across all projects at once.
-In case you need to run multiple projects side by side, you should be prepared for side effects coming from calling the `unload` API.
+Qualtrics recommends a single project for each application or page.
+Since Spartacus runs as a single-page application, it is recommended to use a single Qualtrics project in Spartacus.
+This might not be ideal, but the Qualtrics JavaScript API is not equipped to handle multiple projects.
+For example, the `QSI.API.unload` and `QSI.API.run` APIs have the side effect of applying across all projects at once.
+If you need to run multiple projects side by side, you should be prepared for side effects that will result from calling the `unload` API.

-Although the Qualtrics deployment script has the notion of the project ID, this is no longer needed.
-The Spartacus integration therefor only depends on the _deployment code_ provided per Qualtrics project.
+Although the Qualtrics deployment script has the notion of a project ID, this is no longer needed.
+The Spartacus integration therefore only depends on the deployment code that is provided for each Qualtrics project.

-## Deployment code
+## Deployment Code

-Each Qualtrics project is prepared with a deployment code for a client-side integration.
+For each Qualtrics project, there is a deployment code for client-side integration.
 The deployment code contains a `script` tag and a DIV with the project code.
 The integration with Spartacus only requires the script content, without the script element.
-It is recommended to save the deployment code in a file in your project asset folder (i.e. `assets/qualtrics.js`).
+It is recommended that you save the deployment code in a file in your project asset folder (for example, in `assets/qualtrics.js`).

-The deployment code will take care of loading the qualtrics API (QSI).
+The deployment code takes care of loading the qualtrics API.
 The deployment script loads the qualtrics API based on the window load event.
-In case you load the integration dynamically (which is our default approach), this event is not happening, as we're in a Single Page Application experience.
-In this case you need to amend the script so that it will call the `go()` method instead of the `start()` method.
-You deployment code should look like this after the change
+If you load the integration dynamically (which is our default approach), this event does not happen because we are in a single-page application experience.
+In this case, you need to adjust the script so that it calls the `go()` method instead of the `start()` method.

+The following is an example of how your deployment code should look after making this change:

 ```javascript
 (function () {